-For now, abortion remains available for prisoners in the federal prison system.200 In the federal system, two BOP policies govern female prisoners' access to abortions.
-First, the Birth Control, Pregnancy, Child Placement and Abortion program gives female inmates access to elective abortions after they receive "medical, religious, and social counseling."201 The policy provides that the "inmate has the responsibility to decide either to have an abortion or to bear the child" and that if the inmate submits a written statement requesting an abortion, "the Clinical Director shall arrange for an abortion to take place."202 The BOP, however, is only required to pay for the abortion when the procedure is required because of danger to the mother's life or if the pregnancy is a result of rape.203 The second policy is the Religious Beliefs and Practices program, which offers religious counseling and other services before a pregnant inmate decides to have an abortion.204
+For now, abortion remains available for prisoners in the federal prison system.
+Proceed in the federal system, two BOP policies govern female prisoners' access to abortions.
+First, the Birth Control, Pregnancy, Child Placement and Abortion program gives female inmates access to elective abortions after they receive "medical, religious, and social counseling."
+This policy provides that the "inmate has the responsibility to decide either to have an abortion or to bear the child" and that if the inmate submits a written statement requesting an abortion, "the Clinical Director shall arrange for an abortion to take place."
+However, the BOP is only required to pay for abortions that are necessary because the continuation of the pregnancy presents a danger to the mother's life or the pregnancy is the result of rape or incest.
+The second policy is the Religious Beliefs and Practices program, which offers religious counseling and other services before a pregnant inmate decides to have an abortion.